Explore Anguilla's Waters from Above and Below

 Splash & Snorkel

 Set off on a 38’ bow rider for a snorkeling and sightseeing adventure.
 Cruise to nearby Little Bay, where tropical fish and breathtaking coral formations are abundant.
 Enjoy lunch and time to explore on Sandy Island or Prickly Pear, two secluded and picturesque beaches.
-Depart at 9:00 am or 1:00 pm for a three-hour adventure.
 Interested in a private charter excursion?
 Please call Concierge for more details.

 Experience the natural splendor of Anguilla’s coastline bathed in the last rays of the day on a sunset cruise.
 It’s a perfect way to revel in the beauty of the Caribbean sunset and maybe even spot the elusive "green flash" on the horizon.
 This two-hour cruise begins at Shoal Bay at 4:30 pm.
 If you prefer a private boat for you and your family, please inquire with Concierge for pricing.